fspiga/qe-gpu/README.md

 You need data-centre grade NVIDIA TESLA Kepler (K20, K40, K80) or Pascal (P100)
 or Volta (V100).
 No other cards are supported.
-NVIDIA TESLA P100 and V100 are strongly recommend for its memory capacity and performance.
+NVIDIA TESLA P100 and V100 are strongly recommend for their on-board memory capacity and douple precision performance.

 This version of QE-GPU it is based on Quantum ESPRESSO v6.1.
 It runs **exclusively** in parallel, Open MPI is required and also Intel MKL.